EVENTS AT SEA

 Carnival Cruise Line

 There was a medical emergency on the prior cruise, requiring the ship to stop in Bermuda on its way back to NYC and causing it to arrive late in NYC.
-The cruise beginning today will sail approximately 8 hours later than planned, departing at midnight rather than 4 PM. $20 per passenger onboiard credit
+The cruise beginning today will sail approximately 8 hours later than planned, departing at midnight rather than 4 PM. $20 per passenger onboard credit

 Delayed departure